JackDanger/joining-the-tech-industry/README.md

 * The HR rep tells you that this is the offender's first offence and they won't be taking action

-California state law makes the management of the company *personally* criminally liable for sexual harassment that happens at the company.
-For organiztions boasting a flat org chart this means the CEO could go to jail.
-In a more traditionally-structured company this means the people lead in the chain from harassee to CEO who fails to attempt to stop the harassment is the one in trouble.
+  California state law requires there be an effective response to sexual harassment claims.
+If no response is made the management of the company is *personally*, *criminally* liable.
+For organizations boasting a flat org chart this means the CEO could go to jail.
+In a more traditionally-structured company this means the people lead in the chain from harassee to CEO who first fails to escalate is the one in trouble (or the CEO if it escalates successfully but nothing happens).

   The first time someone is reported for sexual harassment they're officially put on notice by the company.
 At this point the company has dealt with the complaint but they've also admitted that there is a problem so if it happens again the company must take further action in order to be compliant.

-Any company with a decent HR team will know all this and will take a report of sexual harassment very seriously - even if it's the "first offense".
+  Any company with a decent HR team will know all this and will take a report of sexual harassment very seriously - even if it's the first offense.
 But there are companies who believe it's worth the risk of a lawsuit in order to protect valuable employees from accountability and to protect the company brand.
-If the answer to your report of sexual harassment is "this is his first offense" you're at the latter type of company.
+If the answer to your report of sexual harassment is "this is his first offense" you're at the latter type of company and HR has just lied to your face.

 * The HR rep will tell you whether it was really harassment.

   Reality: They'll always say it wasn't.
 Whether you choose to pursue any further action don't let yourself believe the HR rep's evaluation of your experience.
 You work in tech and you're a smartypants so trust your gut.

 * The HR rep will tell you they're "taking care of it"

   You have a right to ask for constant updates on what the organization is doing to protect you and people like you.
 If they don't immediately fire the offender then it's either because they need to do a proper investigation or because they intend to do nothing.
 You have a right to know the means of their investigation, the timeline of it, and the outcome.
 You also have a (legal) right to disagree with the company's conclusion.

 Further reading:
 [11 Common Mistakes of California Sexual Harassment Victims](https://www.avvo.com/legal-guides/ugc/11-common-mistakes-of-california-sexual-harassment-victims) by Katrina Margaret Saleen